 To use the eReturns portal you need an account with a unique username and password.
-New donors will have a username and password sent to them with their obligation letter.
-Donors can register online before they receive an obligation letter.

 Third parties can register online before they receive an obligation letter.

 For more information about lodging a return online using eReturns please refer to the eReturns Quick Reference Guides, available on the AEC website.